People

 I completed my BS in Mechanical Engineering in 2017 from Bangladesh University of Engineering and Technology (BUET) and worked as a lecturer in the same institution for roughly three years after graduating.
 Prior to joining the Wave Propagation and Metamaterials Lab, I have worked on modifying the band-gap of zinc oxide semiconductor with the inclusion of reduced graphene oxide.
 My primary research interests are in the field of multifunctional materials and mechanics of materials.
 I spend my leisure time writing stories and watching movies.

 Sangwon Park (Ph.D.
-Candidate, Mechanical Science and Engineering)
+Student, Mechanical Science and Engineering)

 Email: sangwon7@illinois.edu